silverstripe/addons.silverstripe.org/README.md

 3. `vendor/bin/sake dev/tasks/DeleteRedundantAddonsTask`: Deletes addons which haven't been updated
    from packagist in a specified amount of time, which implies they're no longer available there.
 4. `vendor/bin/sake dev/tasks/BuildAddonsTask`: Manually build addons, downloading screenshots
-   and a README for display through the website and run module ratings.
+   and a README for display through the website.
 There's no need to set up a cron job for this task if you're using the resque queue.
 5. `vendor/bin/sake dev/tasks/Heyday-Elastica-ReindexTask`: Defines and refreshes the ElasticSearch index (add `?recreate=1` to delete and recreate the index from scratch).